Workers’ Comp Lawyers, Greensboro, N.C.

 What Types of Workers’ Compensation Benefits Are There for Injured Workers?

-If you’re hurt on the job in Greensboro, you may be entitled to multiple types of workers’ compensation benefits.
+If you’re hurt on the job in Greensboro, you may be entitled to several different workers’ compensation benefits.
 First, you may be entitled to a wage benefit in the form of:

 - TTD – Temporary Total Disability Benefits